 Inclusion, a Key Piece in Positive Organizational Culture

 This approach has been supported by nearly a decade of research conducted by McKinsey through their Diversity Matters report series.
-Studies have revealed that diversity in leadership is directly related to better business performance and a more positive organisational culture.
+Studies have revealed that diversity in leadership is directly related to better business performance and a more positive organizational culture.
 Their latest study found that this diversity is also associated with holistic growth ambitions, positive social impact, and greater job satisfaction.

 At a time when companies are under pressure to maintain financial performance while navigating a changing business environment, creating a culture of transparency and inclusion while meeting financial performance can seem complex.